SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-01-Prepare-api-proxy.md

   - Copy the Application Key and navigate to the Test Console
   - Select the Guest Access product you created in the previous step
   - Remove **APIMgmt.** from the resource field
-  - Add APIKey header, paste value from the previous step and execute the request
+  - Enable Basic Authentication and enter the API Key and Secret in the user and password fields, respectively

     ![Test API](./img/TestConsole.png)